miermontoto/notflix/README.md

 To uninstall, remove `notflix` from your **$PATH**  `sudo rm -f /usr/local/bin/notflix.`

 ## License
-This project is licensed under [GPL-3.0](https://raw.githubusercontent.com/Illumina/licenses/master/gpl-3.0.txt).
+This project is a fork of [Bugswriter's notflix](https://github.com/Bugswriter/notflix), which is licensed under [GPL-3.0](https://raw.githubusercontent.com/Illumina/licenses/master/gpl-3.0.txt).